KoviRobi/PartIIProject/README.md

 Cambridge Part II Project

 ## Front-end
-The entry point to the parser is SchemeParser.java
-To understand the parser, have a look at rmk35/partIIProject/frontend/SchemeFile.g4, it includes the other parts of the grammar, and uses parser actions to construct abstract syntax trees.
-The abstract syntax tree objects are under rmk35/partIIProject/frontend/AST/
+The entry point to the parser is SchemeParser.java To understand the parser, have a look at src/main/antlr4/rmk35/partIIProject/frontend/SchemeFile.g4, it includes the other parts of the grammar, and uses parser actions to construct abstract syntax trees.
+The abstract syntax tree objects are under src/main/java/rmk35/partIIProject/frontend/AST/

-All AST items contain working versions of: eq eqv equal mutable toString

 ## Back-end
 To understand the back-end, start with JavaByteCodeGenerator, which